Nothing to hide argument: Abuse of private information

-Julian Assange agreed with Jacob Appelbaum and stated that "Mass surveillance is a mass structural change.
+Julian Assange agreed with Jacob Appelbaum, remarking that "mass surveillance is a mass structural change.
 When society goes bad, it's going to take you with it, even if you are the blandest person on earth."

-Ignacio Cofone, a law professor, argued that the argument is mistaken in its own terms because, whenever people disclose relevant information to others, they also disclose irrelevant information.
-This irrelevant information has privacy costs and can lead to other harms, such as discrimination.
+Ignacio Cofone argues that the argument is mistaken in its own terms, because whenever people disclose relevant information to others they also must disclose irrelevant information, and this irrelevant information has privacy costs and can lead to discrimination or other harmful effects.